-An expert weather forecasting service will be provided by an established UK road forecast provider, namely Meteogroup UK.
+An expert weather forecasting service will be provided by Metdesk.
 The service will consist of the provision of the following:

 - 24 hour forecast text

 - 36 hour forecasting

-- Hourly Updates

 - Route Specific Forecasting

 - 2-5 day text forecast

 - 24 hour forecast graphs for each forecast outstation within the Unit

-- Evening updates to both 24 hour text & forecast graphs
+- 19.00 and 07.00 updates to both 24 hour text & forecast graphs

 - Forecast consultancy service for advice 24 hours covering 7days

 - Time step thermal maps where available.

-The above will allow the Duty Officer to prepare a daily winter action plan by 1500hrs each day, advising of all carriageway pre-treatments to be carried out for that day.
+The above will allow the WSDO to prepare a daily winter action plan by 1500hrs each day, advising of all carriageway pre-treatments to be carried out for that day.

-The Meteogroup Duty Forecaster can be contacted on a 24/7 basis on Tel No. 0845 603 0563.
+The Duty Forecaster can be contacted on a 24/7 and a number will be provided on appointment of a weather forecaster.